Classroom-Koffi-Sani/tp-csc299-ipnet-institute-ipnet-gl-s4/README.md

 `/sort` and press "enter" (note, you need to give this command while in the man page, not from command prompt).

-Create an with the screenshot entitled `2.1 Opening the ls man page`.
+Create an issue with the screenshot entitled `2.1 Opening the ls man page`.